Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-1/Day1c-genomics_file_formats.md

 ## TO DO:
 - cover zwero and 1 -based coord systems
-- Add basic concepts of alignment, assembly, quantification, peak calling as file types are introduced
+- Add basic concepts of assembly, quantification, peak calling as file types are introduced
 - VCF files
 - normalization, FPKM, TPM etc,
 - bed files